Plenty Gorge Park upgrades

 There will be five lookouts - at Carome Homestead, Lone Pine (next to Wilton Vale Road), Gorge Road, Blue Lake and Riverside (near the Tanunda wetlands).
 They have all been designed in consultation with the local community and Traditional Owners to sensitively blend in with the landscape and enjoy expansive views across the area.

 How many new bridges will there be?

 There will be two new bridges over the river – one to connect the western side of the river with the popular Blue Lake area and another for walkers crossing at Janefield Gully.
-The heritage pipe bridge at the Maroondah Aqueduct Reserve will also be refurbished for use.
+The heritage listed Maroondah Aqueduct Pipe Bridge will also be refurbished for use.

 When will the Plenty River Trail be finished?